Postal Life Insurance (PLI)

 • What is the Postal Life Insurance (PLI) Scheme?

-Postal Life Insurance is a government-run life insurance scheme offered by India Post that provides life cover along with savings benefits.
+Postal Life Insurance (PLI) is a government-run Post Office Life Insurance Scheme offered by India Post that provides life cover along with savings and bonus benefits.

 • What is the PLI for ₹10 lakh?

-There is no separate ₹10 lakh PLI plan. ₹10 lakh is the sum assured chosen under an eligible PLI policy, subject to plan rules and age.
+There is no separate ₹10 lakh PLI Plan. ₹10 lakh is simply the sum assured chosen under an eligible PLI Policy, subject to plan rules and age.

 • How can I check my PLI maturity amount?

-You can check your PLI maturity amount through your post office or by logging into the India Post life insurance portal if your policy is registered.
+You can check your maturity amount through your nearest post office or by using Postal Life Insurance Online services if your policy is registered on the India Post portal.

 • Who can buy Postal Life Insurance policies?

-The postal term insurance policy is available for purchase to various groups of people, including government employees, defense personnel, public sector employees, professionals like doctors, engineers, and accountants, individuals working in listed companies, and graduates from recognized universities.
-The Rural PLI scheme benefit is accessible to anyone living in rural areas.
+Postal Term Insurance policies are available to government employees, defence personnel, public sector employees, professionals such as doctors, engineers, and accountants, employees of listed companies, and graduates from recognised universities.
+Rural Postal Life Insurance is open to all eligible residents of rural areas.

 • When was Postal Life Insurance introduced in India?